mukaiizawa/Paren/man/man3/atomp.md

 # NAME
-atom? - determines whether argument is atom.
+atom? - determines whether argument is an atom.

 # SYNOPSIS

     (atom?
 X)

 # DESCRIPTION
-The function `atom?` returns whether argument is atom.
+The function `atom?` returns whether argument is an atom.

 # RETURN VALUE
-Returns whether `X` is atom.
+Returns whether `X` is an atom.

 # NOTES